DipityBV/frontender.docs/documentation/introduction.md

 Settings are grouped into different sections (one level).
 Each group will be rendered as a tab in the Frontender Desktop UI.

-_Examples below are for a frontend in Dutch and English_
+_Examples below are for a front-end in Dutch and English_

 ```JSON
 {